 Just about everything we do communicates something.
 Even our long silences can be a form of communication!
-Here, I’ll outline some of the top examples of communication including face-to-face discussion, text message, and body language.
+Some of the top communication examples including face-to-face discussion, text message, and body language.

 Having the ability to communicate effectively is often referred to communication skills.
 If you have strong communication skills, you’re probably going to be competent at communicating using many of the examples below.

 These examples of communication can be classified into multiple types.
 The five types of communication include: